Rafaqat-Mehmood/AdsLibrary/README.md

 NewAdManager.loadAndShowNativeAd(this, adContainer as ViewGroup,NativeAdType.LARGE_MEDIA,"ca-app-pub-3940256099942544/1044960115", false)

 ```
+### Native Ads XML Layout Details
+You need to prepare XML layout files for different native ad templates so that the ad content fits nicely within your app’s design.

 ```xml
 <!--     1-> Native Ads without Media show then  this pass -->
 <!--      layout="@layout/native_container_without_media"-->